Sears Roebuck & Company Department Store (Brooklyn)

-The Sears Roebuck & Company Department Store is a landmarked former department store in the Flatbush neighborhood of Brooklyn, New York City.
+The Sears Roebuck & Company Department Store is a landmarked former department store in the Flatbush neighborhood of Brooklyn in New York City.

 Description

 The Sears Roebuck & Company Department Store is an Art Deco edifice of three stories, plus a 103-foot tower.
 The building is situated at the corner of Beverly Road and Beford Avenue in an L shape, with nine bays of grouped windows or entrances along Bedford and four along Beverly.
 Each window bay had a large display window, while the entrance bays are flanked by limestone piers and decorative spandrel panels that draw the eyes upward.
 The entrances are recessed to protect customers from inclement weather.

 History

 Background

 The town of Flatbush was annexed by the neighboring city of Brooklyn in 1894.
 In the subsequent decades the area saw intense development, spurred by increasing transit.
 By the 1920s the intersection of Church and Flatbush Avenues was a busy commercial area.
 Having started with mail order sales, Sears, Roebuck and Co. expanded to retail operations in 1925; by 1929 it was the third-largest retailer in the country, and it continued growing through the subsequent Great Depression.

 Sears opened its first retail store in New York City in the Crown Heights neighborhood of Brooklyn in 1930.
 They announced a new flagship store for the location at Bedford Avenue and Beverly Road in March 1932; the site was near the busy commercial area on Flatbush Avenue, and its location was chosen to target the "motoring shopper"—land in the area was cheaper than congested downtown Brooklyn, and it was centrally located between the established, older neighborhoods to the north and the developing, car-equipped southern regions.
 Originally, the site was to have occupied two blocks, separated by the course of East 23rd St.; the road was not extended, and the blocks were merged.